 If you spot someone actively vandalising property of any kind, please call the Police Assistance Line on 131 444 to lodge a report.

 Removing graffiti from your property

 The longer graffiti remains visible, the more attention it receives.
-We recommend removing graffiti as soon as it is discovered using our free Sosafe Graffiti Removal kits, available for all residents of the Central Coast.
+We recommend removing graffiti as soon as it is discovered using our free Soy Safe Graffiti Removal kits, available for all residents and businesses on the Central Coast.

-Both kits contain remover spray, protective eyewear, gloves and a coarse scrubbing brush.
-You'll need to fill in a quick form when you pickup your kit to confirm your address and details.
+The kit contains Soy Safe graffiti removal, protective eyewear, gloves and a scrubbing brush.
+You'll need to fill in a quick form when you pick up your kit to confirm your address and details.

 Vandals prefer flat, light coloured surfaces in places that face public areas.

 There are a number of simple tips that can help prevent graffiti on your property, whether it's business or residential.

 - Where possible, paint surfaces in darker colours.
 This helps deter graffiti and makes the space easier to repaint if the damage is severe.